Skip to main content

 Methodology

-This analysis represents the world seen through the lens of LinkedIn data, drawn from the anonymized and aggregated profile information of LinkedIn's 900 million members around the world.
+This analysis represents the world seen through the lens of LinkedIn data, drawn from the anonymized and aggregated profile information of LinkedIn's over 1 billion members around the world.
 As such, it is influenced by how members choose to use the platform, which can vary based on professional, social, and regional culture, as well as overall site availability and accessibility.

 In order to identify popular job transitions, we look at the profile changes members make to their job history and calculate how often members move from one job to another.